greenzombie123/Battleship/README.md

 ![odin-project-battleship](https://github.com/greenzombie123/Battleship/assets/105436283/797a12d8-d6f0-4821-b350-49d7c0b3f737)

 # Goal
-The goal of this project is to create program that using asyncronous programming and an API.
-This app was made for the purpose of the Odin Project but instead of making a weather app, I wanted to make use of dictionary-like api, thus why I made a hangman game that pulls random words from an api called Random Word API created from API Ninjas (https://api-ninjas.com/).
+The goal of this project was to create a rendition of the classic Battleship boardgame through the use of Test Driven Development.
+The game was to be made not only by typical tech needed to make this game but also with the assistance of Jest, a Javascript Testing Framework, to ensure that code is constantly tested before being used.

 # Features
-Get a random word using an API Guess the word using either the input or letter buttons Renders a stick figure body
+- Battleship fun!
+- Play with another human or the AI.
+- AI can place ships on the board as well as attack intelligently.

 # Tools and Technologies
 Visual Studio Code